 Enterprise video use is exploding, creating an unending need for bandwidth on the wireless access network.
 In response, many businesses have invested in fast but expensive 802.11n wireless LANs.
-So talk of reinvesting in even faster 802.11ac gigabit wireless
+So talk of reinvesting in even faster 802.11ac gigabit wireless networks is unnerving, and many wonder if it's really necessary.

 The 802.11ac standard, which the IEEE isn't expected to ratify until 2013, will double the throughput of 802.11n.
 It's also expected to improve performance of video and other media-rich applications because it will include multi-user, multiple input, multiple output technology (MU-MIMO).
 MU-MIMO enables access points (APs) to send multiple streams of data to multiple clients simultaneously, while current Wi-Fi networks only allow single-client access.